Champions League final possible line-ups and team news | UEFA Champions League

 Article summary

-Who's likely to start and who is unavailable or doubtful?
-UEFA.com predicts the Dortmund and Real Madrid line-ups.
+Who's starting at Wembley?
+UEFA.com lists the Dortmund and Real Madrid line-ups.

 Article top media content